Produce

 Room Temperature Safety

-The 2-Hour Rule: Perishable food should not be left out at room temperature for more than 2 hours.
-If the ambient temperature is above 90°F (32°C), food should not be left out for more than 1 hour.
+The 2-hour rule applies: Do not leave perishable food out at room temperature (between 40°F and 140°F) for more than 2 hours.
+If the ambient temperature is above 90°F (32°C), do not leave out for more than 1 hour.

 The 'Danger Zone' for bacterial growth is between 40°F (4°C) and 140°F (60°C).